-499 Capstone in Health Service Administration
+499 Capstonein Health Service Administration (3)

 This course is designed for students to integrate and synthesize the learning experiences acquired in the Health Service Administration program, including the management and administrative tools required by an administrator in the health care field, thus demonstrating proficiency in the field.
 Prerequisites: Completion of Required/Core HSA Courses or permission from Academic Coordinator.
+This course is for students majoring in the BS in Health Services Administration.
 (Offered in Spring B and Fall B terms only)